nyangoto/Portfolio-Website/content/jobs/SandTech/index.md

 ---
 date: '2022-01-01'
-title: 'Software Developer'
+title: 'Software Engineer - BD'
-company: 'SandTech Solutions'
+company: 'Sand Technologies'
-range: 'January 2022 - September 2023'
+range: 'April 2022 - May 2023'
 url: 'https://www.sandtech.com/'
 ---

-- Built and maintained multiple client projects using JavaScript, React, and Python
+- Architected and led development of an AI-powered lead qualification system using NLP techniques (NLTK), achieving 95% reduction in qualification time and exceeding revenue targets.
-- Collaborated with The Future List on various development initiatives
+- Designed and implemented a self-service contract management platform with Slack integration, streamlining organizational workflows and improving cross-departmental collaboration.
-- Developed RESTful APIs and integrated third-party services
+- Built and deployed automated workflows for contract processing, onboarding, and knowledge management, resulting in 30% faster service delivery.
-- Participated in code reviews and maintained high coding standards
+- Developed executive dashboards using Tableau and Power BI, enabling data-driven decision-making for C-suite stakeholders
-- Worked with databases including PostgreSQL and MongoDB
+- Established data quality frameworks and mentored team members in data analysis, reducing data discrepancies by 20%
-- Implemented automated testing and continuous integration workflows
+- Engineered ETL processes and internal workflows for transactional support, improving operational efficiency and scalability